 You can bring a friend by using the local coop to experience the joys of the game.
 Be warned: you both share the same health bar, so make sure you’re on good terms before you play.

-Furi is one of the best hack and slash games on Nintendo Switch that doesn’t pit you against hordes of enemies.
+Furi is one of the Switch’s best hack and slashes that doesn’t pit you against hordes of enemies.
 Instead, it’s a short and sweet experience against several unique and incredible bosses.

 Furi’s gameplay is fast, impactful, and precise.
 You’ll be switching between slashing with your sword, dashing around, and parrying attacks with short telegraphs.

 Furi becomes one of the best bullet games on Switch during these grueling boss battles.
 The protagonist is much more nimble and has access to more moves than standard bullet hell characters, making it much more interesting to evade and maneuver.